simdangelo/simdangelo.github.io/content/blog/jan-mar-monthly-retrospective/index.md

 ---
-title: "#5 How did I do with my goals?
+title: "How did I do with my goals?
 Jan-Mar 2024"
 date: 2024-03-16
 # lastmod: 2022-07-15T15:03:31+02:00
 draft: false